Patisserie Valerie

-Patisserie Valerie is a chain of cafés that operates in the United Kingdom.
-The chain specialises in cakes, and its menu included continental breakfasts, lunches and teas and coffees.
-The company went into administration in January 2019, prior to a management buyout funded by Causeway Capital Partners, an Irish company.
+Patisserie Valerie is a multi-channel cake business that operates in the United Kingdom.
+The business specialises in handmade birthday cakes, pastries and other fancy cakes which can either be ordered online for delivery throughout the UK, or bought at one of the company's local patisseries.
+Patisserie Valerie's products are also supplied on a wholesale basis to retailers and food service operators.

+The business was founded in 1926 in the Soho district of the West End of London and has been majority-owned by Irish-based growth investor Causeway Capital since February 2019.

+Patisserie Valerie was mentioned in one of the contact books of the first Epstein files release.

 History

-Foundation
+Foundation (1926)

-According to Helene (Leni) Vermeirsch, the niece of the founders, Patisserie Valerie was first opened in 1926 on the corner of Dean Street and Old Compton Street in Soho, London by Esther van Gyseghem, born in Ostend, Belgium on 22 April 1900 and her husband Theophile (Theo) Vermeirsch.
+According to Helene (Leni) Vermeirsch, the niece of the founders, Patisserie Valerie was established in 1926 on the corner of Dean Street and Old Compton Street in Soho, London by Esther van Gyseghem, born in Ostend, Belgium on 22 April 1900, and her husband Theophile (Theo) Vermeirsch.
 There is not known to have been a Valerie in the founders' families, but Esther came to be referred to as Madame Valerie.
 Theo died in 1947, and Esther ran Patisserie Valerie alone until she retired in 1965.
-Leni Vermeirsch thinks that her aunt sold the business to an Italian businessman based in Soho.
-The Soho Clarion magazine said that the Fonteyn family founded Patisserie Valerie; there is some evidence of them in Soho and in the catering business.
-Patisserie Valerie remained at its original location until it was bombed out during World War II, and reopened in nearby Old Compton Street after Theo and Esther spent a short time in Norfolk.
+Leni Vermeirsch believes that her aunt sold the business to an Italian businessman based in Soho.
+The Soho Clarion magazine claimed that the Fonteyn family founded Patisserie Valerie; there is some evidence of them in Soho and in the catering business.
+Patisserie Valerie remained at its original location until it was bombed during World War II, and reopened in nearby Old Compton Street after Theo and Esther spent a short time in Norfolk.

-The Scalzo brothers bought it in 1987 from descendants of the founder, and grew the business to nine branches, including shops in Piccadilly and Kensington.
-Leni Vermeirsch said when Patisserie Valerie was struggling in early 2019 "What ended up being called Patisserie Valerie did not bear any resemblance to the original one".